 Project-based contractors need good details before calling back.
 Recoverly helps deck builders and remodelers recover missed-call opportunities without automated booking.

-Automated booking can sound efficient, but service work is full of variables a calendar cannot see.
-Recoverly stops at the request so the owner stays in control of what gets booked.
+Automated quoting and booking can sound efficient, but service work is full of variables a calendar or price-per-square-foot rule cannot see.
+Recoverly stops at the request so the owner stays in control of what gets priced and what gets scheduled.

 Field-service CRMs are powerful once a customer is in the system.
 Recoverly works earlier — when the call is missed and the caller is not a record yet.